Junk food found to be twice as distracting as healthy food!

 So, your body craves fat and sugar naturally, recognising them as vital sources of energy.
 The problem is, that many big junk food companies already know this and have invested millions into trying to make their products as appealing as possible, both visually and when it comes to flavours.

-Real time and effort goes into getting the right combination of flavours and textures to get that positive response from your brain, so you want to go back for more.
-Foods that are ‘melt in your mouth’ good are actually the worst – soft crisps, cotton candy etc. You see, because they are broken down so quickly, your brain gets tricked into believing that you’re not really eat that much.
+Real-time and effort goes into getting the right combination of flavours and textures to get that positive response from your brain, so you want to go back for more.
+Foods that are ‘melt in your mouth’ good are actually the worst – soft crisps, cotton candy etc. You see, because they are broken down so quickly, your brain gets tricked into believing that you’re not really eating that much.
 The result is that you don’t feel as full as you might otherwise so you continue eating.5

 This type of trickery isn’t unique to melt-in-your-mouth foods either.
 As I’ve mentioned, your body craves calories because it needs fuel.
 Most junk food is a combination of fats, sugars and proteins specifically engineered so your brain will immediately respond, wanting to utilise this food intake as a source of energy, which can delay feelings of satiety and promote overeating.